 Children’s mental health in Belgium

-In addition to help and support from GPs, the Community Help Service (CHS) – a non-profit organization based in Brussels – has a specialist children’s team consisting of a child psychiatrist, child psychologists and education specialists that deal with a range of emotional and behavioural issues and offer psychological testing.
+Further community-based support is available through the English-speaking Community Help Service, which has a specialist children’s team consisting of a child psychiatrist, child psychologists, and education specialists that deal with a range of emotional and behavioral issues and offer psychological testing.
 There is also a 24/7 information and crisis helpline.

 See even more information in our guide to mental healthcare in Belgium.